 - 1. Select a hard disk/partition on the Disk Map. - 2.
-Select in the Main Menu: Partition/Hard Disk > Modify > Change SID...
+Call the Change SID dialog to set up the operation.
+There are several ways to do it: - Select in the Main Menu: Partition/Hard Disk > Modify > Change SID... - □ Call the popup menu for the selected partition/hard disk (right click of the mouse button) on the Disk Map, then select the menu item: Change SID...